dharmab/dharmab.github.io/_posts/2014-03-26-arch-linux-install-checklist.markdown

 1. Log into the personal account and set up the home folder
 1. Generate a mirrorlist with `reflector`
 1. Build `cower` and `pacaur` from the AUR
-1. Install `pacserve` and enable the `pacserve` service

 Desktop or Laptop
 ##
 1. Install `alsa-utils` and unmute sound with `alsamixer`
-1. Install GUI packages: `xorg-server xorg-server-utils xorg-xinit mesa slim i3 lxappearance elementary-icon-theme gtk-theme-flatstudio xcursor-simpleandsoft archlinux-themes-slim ttf-dejavu ttf-droid ttf-inconsolata`
+1. Install GUI packages: `xorg-server xorg-server-utils xorg-xinit mesa lightdm lightdm-gtk3-greeter i3 dmenu lxappearance elementary-icon-theme xcursor-simpleandsoft ttf-dejavu ttf-liberation ttf-droid ttf-inconsolata`
 1. Install a video driver: `xf86-video-intel`, `xf86-video-nouveau`, `nvidia`, or `xf86-video-ati` as required
-1. Enable the `slim` service and reboot
+1. Enable the `lightdm` service  and reboot
 1. Install user packages: `chromium evince file-roller gimp libreoffice mumble openjdk openvpn pcmanfm python ruby sbcl texlive-most truecrypt virtualbox vlc xterm`, plus the latest versions of Sublime Text and IntelliJ IDEA from the AUR